 To do this, our team referenced architectural blueprints and satellite data to ensure the legal animation was precise, and therefore admissible.

 In addition to the legal animation featured above, our team used video analysis to recreate different perspectives for the defense.
 These court animations allowed the jury to experience the pilot’s situation and gain a better understanding of the plane crash.

 The powerful, 3D computer-generated viewpoint helped the jury understand how little time the pilot had to react.
 It put the client’s evasive maneuver reaction into perspective and helped the jury evaluate liability.
 This would have been hard to visualize if the defense attorney had only presented the low-quality surveillance footage.

-The aviation animation and legal graphics provided by our team accentuated and supported the core argument of the defense attorney, ultimately resulting in a successful settlement.
+The aviation animation and legal graphics provided by our team accentuated and supported the core argument of the defense attorney, ultimately resulting in a successful verdict.

 Courtroom Animation’s team of visual strategists, animators and developers can build and customize your trial presentation for any case involving personal injury, medical malpractice, vehicle accident reconstruction, or any complex subject.